A few highlights of tax provisions for 2022:

 - Standard deductions and tax brackets rose with Cost of Living Adjustments (COLAs).
 Standard deductions are $13,850 for single filers, $20,800 for heads of household and $27,700 for married couples filing jointly.

-- The $300 federal deduction for charitable contributions if you don't itemize is gone for 2022.
-However, Arizona still has an additional 25% deduction for nonitemizers.
+- There is no longer a federal deduction for charitable contributions if you don't itemize.
+However, Arizona has raised an additional deduction for nonitemizers to 31% of the donations.

 - And don't forget the dollar-for-dollar Arizona tax credit charities.
 For most, you can donate up to Apr.
 15 and deduct on last year's return.
 Find out more at Arizona Tax Credits page.